dokkev/obsidian-valut/SIm2Real/TDMPC.md

 - We combine the strengths of model and model-free
 	- learned task-oriented latent dynamics model for local trajectory optimization over short horizon
 	- learned terminal value function to estimate long-term return
+- As a result, TD-MPC achieves superior sample efficiency and asymptotic performance on both sate and image-based continous control tasks